LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data-basics.md

 - How can MARC data be manipulated?
 - How can fields, subfields, and/or indicators be added, changed, or removed?
-- How can the RDA Helper be used?
 - How can fixed fields be manipulated?
-- How can Select Records for Edit be used to manipulate a subset of your MARC file?
 - What is the difference between save and compile?

 ::::::::::::::::::::::::::::::::::::::::::::::::::